From the Council for the Accreditation of Educator Preparation annual report

 COMPLETER TEACHER WORK SAMPLES

 The EPP solicits Completer Teacher Work Samples from first-year completers each year.
-In the reviewed cohort (graduates from the 2022-2023 school year, n=7, first-year teachers in 2023-2024), there were three graduates (43%) who provided data for evidence regarding Measure 1.
-One completer was a junior high history teacher, another was a high school history teacher, and the other one taught elementary grades.
-Completers developed their submission by following the instruction rubric used in their senior year Teacher Work Sample during student teaching.
-The sections on which we encouraged them to focus for this report were V. Data Analysis and VI.
+In the reviewed cohorts (graduates from the previous three years were solicited), three teachers provided data for evidence regarding Measure 1.
+One completer was a junior high history teacher, and two were working in elementary classrooms.
+The completers developed their submission by following the instruction rubric used in their senior year Teacher Work Sample during student teaching.
+The sections on which we encouraged them to focus for this report were VI.
+Data Analysis and VII.
 Reflection.
 Each completer chose a unit of study, administered a pretest, taught the unit, and then administered the same test as a post-test.
-First-year teachers were asked to share data charts and also reflect on their results.
+The teachers were asked to share data charts and also reflect on their results.

-The junior high history completer provided data from a history unit that was taught in the spring of 2024.
-The data show an average gain of 30% (n=18).
-One hundred percent of the students passed the unit.
+The junior high history completer provided data from a history unit that was taught in the spring of 2025.
+The data show an average gain of 69% (n=32).
+Eighty-one percent of the students passed the unit.

-The elementary school teacher taught and tested a class of 11 students.
-The science unit covered the topic of convection currents (water).
-The overall average growth for the entire class was 41%, with 45% passing the entire unit.
+The elementary school teacher taught and tested a class of fifth and sixth-grade students (n=7).
+The health unit covered the topics of labor, pregnancy, pathogens, and STI’s.
+The overall average growth for the entire class was 44.5%, with 85% passing the entire unit.

 Completer Teacher Work Sample